Spiralized zucchini and sweet potatoes take the place of pasta in this cozy, nourishing Spiralized Zucchini Vegetable Noodle Soup.

 - It’s fast.
 Once I load a vegetable in and start, the whole thing is spiralized in seconds.

 I know what you’re thinking – “that’s one long noodle, I bet you made a mess of yourself trying to eat it.”
 Well I trimmed it into smaller more bite-sized pieces before adding to the soup, I just thought that the one noodle was super fun.

-The rest of the soup is pretty simple but so delicious – carrots, tomatoes, broth white beans, chickpeas… and it’s flavored with generous amounts of rosemary and fresh thyme.
+The rest of the soup is pretty simple but so delicious – carrots, tomatoes, broth, canned or cooked white beans, chickpeas… and it’s flavored with generous amounts of rosemary and fresh thyme.
 Don’t forget to tie up your thyme so you can dig it out easily before you eat it!
 (Alternatively, you can pull the leaves off the thyme sprigs, but I like to save time and bundle it.

 This vegetable noodle soup reheats perfectly – the spiralized zucchini and sweet potato noodles stay firm and the broth just tastes better and better.
 Enjoy it for days like we did!

 For more cozy soups, browse the SOUP section of our recipe index!